dotnet/docs/docs/fundamentals/networking/sockets/socket-services.md

   - "client sockets"
 ---

-# Use Socket to send and receive data
+# Use Sockets to send and receive data

 Before you can use a socket to communicate with remote devices, the socket must be initialized with protocol and network address information.
 The constructor for the <xref:System.Net.Sockets.Socket> class has parameters that specify the address family, socket type, and protocol type that the socket uses to make connections.
 When connecting a client socket to a server socket, the client will use an `IPEndPoint` object to specify the network address of the server.

 [!INCLUDE [ip-endpoint](../includes/ip-endpoint.md)]

 ## Create a `Socket` client

+With the `endPoint` object created, create a client socket to connect to the server.
+Once the socket is connected, it can send and receive data from the server socket connection.

 :::code language="csharp" source="../snippets/socket/socket-client/Program.cs" id="socketclient":::